Akib-12/Natural_sound_detection/README.md

-# audio_detection
+# Audio Detection
-We want to detect the audio using MFCC and ML
+Classifying Urban Sounds using MFCC and ML